nicolasdilley/gomela-ase21/README.md

 The output of the command line should be:
 ```
 -------------------------------
-Result for main_main.pml
+Result for source:main++main5.pml
-Number of states :  29
+Number of states :  163
-Time to verify model :  0  ms
+Time to verify model :  1817  ms
 Send on close safety error : false.
 Close safety error : false.
 Negative counter safety error : false.